Today’s Wonder of the Day was inspired by WonderTeam. WonderTeam Wonders, “What is a Mirage?” Thanks for WONDERing with us, WonderTeam!

-You’ve probably seen movies or cartoons about characters stranded in the desert.
-With the sun scorching the sand with incredible heat, they trudge along in search of water.
+You may have seen movies or cartoons about characters stranded in the desert.
+With the sun scorching the sand, they trudge along in search of water.
 Thirst becomes overwhelming.
 Sweat soaks their clothes.

-Although they may be a prominent feature of cartoons, mirages are real.
+While they may be a huge feature in cartoons, mirages are real.
 They’re caused by light refraction, which is a fancy scientific term that means the bending of rays of light.
 Mirages are common in hot areas.
-When you’re driving along a blacktop highway in high heat, it’s very common to look into the distance and see something that looks like water near the horizon.
+When you’re driving along a blacktop highway in high heat, it’s common to look into the distance and see something that looks like water near the horizon.

 Mirages happen when there’s a quick change in the density of air in the atmosphere.
-This occurs when the air in one area is much hotter than the air around it.
+This occurs when the air in one area is much hotter than the surrounding air.
 For example, a hot asphalt highway surface will heat the air just above it to a much higher temperature than the other air in the area.

 As light rays pass from the cooler air to the hotter air, they bend and create mirages.
 The light bouncing toward your eyes at different angles makes it seem like you’re seeing a mirror image of what’s ahead.
 Your brain interprets this as a reflection caused by a pool of water.

 All you need for a mirage is a difference in air density caused by a difference in air temperature.
 Although mirages are often associated with high heat, such as in the desert, they can also occur in icy areas or over cold water.